 “What happened?
 Where’s Shay?”
-Dani looked around.
+Dani felt momentary nausea, and when it passed, she looked around.
 The campfire contained only faint embers and the five others were looking out of their bedrolls with the same perplexed expressions.

 “Was Shay here last night?”
 Mandy wasn’t sure of what had happened.
 One moment there was a bright light and then…